On-Screen Keyboard Template 6.3

 Run the installation wizard.
 It will guide you through a few simple steps.
 That is it.

-IMPORTANT: If you are using Clarion 5 or 5.5, after selecting Clarion5 or C55 directory wizard
+IMPORTANT: If you are using Clarion 5-6, after selecting Clarion5-Clarion6 directory wizard

-So do not forget to get rid of last \Clarion6.
-But even if you do - it is not a problem.
+So don't forget to remove the last \Clarion8.
+But even if you do - no problem.

-Just uninstall template and run installation once again.
+Just uninstall the template and re-run the installation.

-To start using template you have to manually register it.
+To start using the template you need to manually register it.

-Go to menu Setup -> Template Registry ->Register.
-Select new
+Go to menu Tools (Setup) -> (Edit) Template Registry -> Register.

-On-Screen template: onscreen.tpl and then hit Open button
+Select new template onscreen.tpl and then hit Open button.

-View animated reminder on how to do that - Registering Template
+View our animated reminder on how to do this - Registering Template

 (built with our JAVA Animated Help Builder).